alexlongshaw/alexlongshaw.github.io/_posts/2016-05-27-set-up-aws-certificate-manager-with-nginx.md

 You may also have to edit settings in your application to tell it you’re using HTTPS.
 This will likely be in a config file or a setting in a database.

 You’ll most likely have some insecure content warnings now.
 You can’t load insecure content over HTTPS so make sure that you aren’t loading any images or scripts over HTTP.
-Google Developers have a good [guide](https://web.dev/articles/fixing-mixed-content) on this so give it a read if you want to learn more.
+Google Developers have a good [guide](https://web.dev/articles/fixing-mixed-content){:target="_blank" rel="noopener"} on this so give it a read if you want to learn more.

 And that’s it.
 You should should now have a working website behind HTTPS and the best thing is, it doesn’t require maintenance like traditional SSL certificates.
 There’s no need to renew as AWS does it all automatically for you approximately once a year.